tomco2555/tcminteractivemap/README.md

 - Add user guide
 - Add news/changelog
 - One day add backend so it is not static hell, also maybe use GL renderer
+- Parse HTML file into smaller HTML files
+- Parse script.js into more logical smaller scripts
+- Add overlay names as in game that change with zoom
+- Make new Maui map that is better quality
+- Add counter to each option that shows how many markers are shown with that option
+- Make whole filter name clickable, not just a checkbox